Research & Development

 Research Question: Can the concepts, values and tools of Social and Solidarity Economy be applied to and transform theater making?

-Participants: Currently there are four Learning Circles with the following participants: John Austin, Daniel Banks, Donna Blanchard, Sean Boyd, Leila Buck, Lorene Chesley, Debbie Chinn, Roberto Di Donato, Tyler Dobrowsky, Peter Flynn, Rick Froehlich, Paul Gabbard, Shanara Gabrielle, Jamie Gahlon, Lee Mikeska Gardner, Alexandra Harbold (Andra), Janet Hayatshahi, Rebecca Hewett, Timothy Johnson, Irina Kruzhilina, Mark Lerman, Beth Lewis, Gail Lopes, Caitlin Lowans, Vijay Mathew, Kate Reynolds, Corinna Schulenburg, Greg Keng Strasser, Seema Sueko, Kristen van Ginhoven, Austin (Agustine) Ubannwa, Abigail Vega, Elena Velasco, Harry Wong.
+Participants: There were four virtual Learning Circles with the following participants: John Austin, Daniel Banks, Donna Blanchard, Sean Boyd, Leila Buck, Lorene Chesley, Debbie Chinn, Roberto Di Donato, Tyler Dobrowsky, Peter Flynn, Rick Froehlich, Paul Gabbard, Shanara Gabrielle, Jamie Gahlon, Lee Mikeska Gardner, Alexandra Harbold (Andra), Janet Hayatshahi, Rebecca Hewett, Timothy Johnson, Irina Kruzhilina, Mark Lerman, Beth Lewis, Gail Lopes, Caitlin Lowans, Vijay Mathew, Kate Reynolds, Corinna Schulenburg, Greg Keng Strasser, Seema Sueko, Kristen van Ginhoven, Austin (Agustine) Ubannwa, Abigail Vega, Elena Velasco, Harry Wong.

 Collaborators: Arena Stage; Artists and Artisans who have worked at Arena